Local Monodromy of 1-Dimensional p-Divisible Groups: Towers Arising From

 \section{Towers Arising From $\rho^{0/1}$}

-Let $G$ be a a 1-dimensional $p$-divisible group over $R$ with special fiber of height $s$, and generic fiber of height $g$ with $1\leq g < s$.
+Let $\mathcal{F}$ be a 1-dimensional formal $A$-module over $R$ with special fiber of height $s$, and generic fiber of height $g$ with $1\leq g < s$.
 Set $d=s-g$.
-Let $\mcF$ be the corresponding 1-dimensional formal $A$-module over $R$.
+Let $G$ be the corresponding 1-dimensional $p$-divisible group over $R$ (see \S \ref{sec:p-div to formal}).
 In this section we study $p$-adic Lie towers of local fields associated to the Galois representation $\rho^{0/1}$.

-\subsection{The Torsion Tower and its Subtowers}
+\subsection{The torsion tower and its subtowers}

-The representation $\rho^{0/1}$ arises from the action of the absolute Galois group $\mfG_K$ on the Tate module $T(G)=\varprojlim G[\pi^n](K^{sep})$.
+The representation $\rho^{0/1}$ arises from the action of the absolute Galois group $\mathfrak{G}_K$ on the Tate module $T(G)=\varprojlim G[\pi^n](K^{\sep})$.
 As $T(G)$ is a free $A$-module of rank $d$, we may view $\rho^{0/1}$ as a homomorphism

 Let $M$ denote the ring of $d\times d$ matrices in $A$.
-Note that $M^\ast=\GL_d(A)$.
-The Lie filtration on $M^\ast$,
+Note that $M^\times=\GL_d(A)$.
+The Lie filtration on $M^\times$,

 gives rise to a tower of fields as follows: Let $\delta_n$ be the reduction map